 Jesus Died to Prove That A Human Can Be Faithful to God Despite Adversities (Philippians 2:8)

 As a perfect angel in heaven with God, why did Jesus need to come down to earth and suffer?
 What did he have to prove?

-The issue once again started back in the garden of Eden when Adam ate the fruit from the tree that belonged to God.
-He intentionally disobeyed God and instead listened to Satan’s lie.
+The issue once again started back in the garden of Eden when Adam and Eve ate the fruit from the tree that belonged to God.
+They intentionally disobeyed God and instead, listened to Satan’s lie.

 Afterward, Satan implied that as humans, we would never unselfishly obey our Creator unless our lives were at stake.
 This statement from Satan can be found in the bible book of Job2:4 (Christian Standard Bible) which says: